astrolin/ephemeris/README.md

 is included, compiled and packaged.
 I guess any JVM-based language can use this ephemeris if there is interest.

-To use it with just about any programming language - take a look at [ephemeris-api](https://github.com/astrolin/ephemeris-api).
+To use it with just about any (other) programming language - take a look at [ephemeris-api](https://github.com/astrolin/ephemeris-api).

 ## Required